hoovercj/vscode-ghc-mod/README.md

 ## Testing the extension
 ### Mocha test runner via npm
 `npm test` from the server directory will run tests against the most recently compiled version of the code.
 The test command does NOT currently build the application.
+`npm run tslint` from the server and client directories will run tslint. tslint must pass for the build to pass.
 ### Wallabyjs
 This project includes a wallaby.js configuration file which should automatically work if the [wallabyjs](https://marketplace.visualstudio.com/items/WallabyJs.wallaby-vscode) extension is installed.
 Simply open the server folder in VS Code and issue the `start` command to wallabyjs (ctrl+shift+R, R).